 4) Create a Healthy Lifestyle

-Many people don’t realize they are the real source of healing.
+Many people don’t realize they are the source of healing.
 Some people are spiritual healers who have yet to awaken their gifts.
-Proper use of modern medicine can make all the difference in healing.
+Proper use of modern medicine can make all the difference in recovery.
 But no matter what you use, it is the body that does the actual healing.